cognitedata/cdf-s3-replicator/README.md

 - Individual unit tests should not take longer than a second to run, excluding test collection.
 Additionally, while integration tests take longer, pay attention to increases in test run times, as that may indicate that inefficient code was introduced.
 - Limit mocks to external connections and complex functions that should be covered in separate tests.
 For example, mock calls to the Cognite API using the client, but don't mock simple helper functions in the code.
 - For unit tests, make sure the assertions that you add for function calls are useful.
 For example, ensuring that the state store was synchronized after a data write is a useful assertion, whereas asserting that a helper method was called may become stale after a refactor.
 - Add integration tests when a new feature or scenario is introduced to the codebase that wasn't captured in the integration tests before.
-For example, add a test if a new data type from CDF or Fabric is being replicated.
+For example, add a test if a new data type from CDF or S3 is being replicated.
 If a code addition is an expansion of an existing feature, consider if adding more parameters would cover the scenario.